 “A well devised and riveting reflection of homelessness exposed in a manner more unveiling.
 This documentary portrays the ground-level reality of human challenges and instinctive visuals with insights to survival, while depicting the fundamentals and true process of what it is like to live below, among the lower depths of poverty.
 It brings to light and references the status of life stagnation, suffering and the requirement of urgently needed assistance from individuals capable to justifiably help the homeless population.”

-No Address, depicts the criminalization of homelessness as well as practical solutions where communities can get involved to reduce this growing epidemic.
+Did you know that it’s a crime to be homeleless?
+There are over 100 cities in America that have made it a crime to be homeless.
+NO ADDRESS, depicts the criminalization of homelessness as well as practical solutions where communities can get involved to reduce this growing epidemic.
 By cross pollinating programs that work versus programs that don’t across the United States, we can begin to implement a more effective approach to dealing with human beings without homes.
 It will also break down the various categories of homelessness that individuals face.

 “We feel that documentaries are news.
 They are history in the making.
 We are writing our own history” ~ Michael Dean